mcu-tools/mcuboot/docs/encrypted_images.md

 `imgtool getpub -k <input.pem> -l <lang>`, where lang can be one of `c` or `rust` (defaults to `c`).

-If using AES-KW-128, follow the steps in the next section to generate the required keys.
+If using AES-KW, follow the steps in the next section to generate the required keys.

 ## [Creating your keys with Unix tooling](#creating-your-keys-with-unix-tooling)